ThibaultFillion/strengths/community_and_contribution_guidelines.rst

 Also, beware of code licenses.
-We use a permissive MIT license, so your contribution must not contain incompatible code nor code you aren't allowed to use or share.
+We use a permissive MIT license, so your contribution must not contain incompatible code nor code you are not allowed to use or share.
 If you use code from other compatible project, be sure to include necessary references/acknowledgements and license texts.

 What's next ?